wamutech/wamu-spec/papers/specification.md

 ---
-title: "Wamu: A Protocol for Computation of Threshold Signatures by Multiple Decentralized Identities"
+title: "Wamu: A Protocol for Computation of Threshold Signatures by Multiple Cryptographic Identities"
 subtitle: Technical Specification
 author: |
   David Semakula \